François Rabbath

-François Rabbath (born 1931 in Aleppo, Syria) is a contemporary French double-bass virtuoso, soloist, and composer.
+François Rabbath (born 1931) is a contemporary French double-bass virtuoso, soloist, and composer.

 Career

-He was born into a Syrian family of musicians but his only instruction came from a book written by a Parisian bassist Edouard Nanny.
+Rabbath was born into a Syrian family of musicians but his only instruction came from a book written by a Parisian bassist Edouard Nanny.
 In 1955 he went to Paris, hoping to meet Nanny, who had died nearly ten years prior to his arrival, but he continued to study, and in 1964 recorded for the first time.

-He is a virtuoso player, and he has inspired a large cadre of bassists from disparate musical genres and continues to travel the world as a soloist and clinician.

 In 1977 Rabbath began a collaboration with American composer Frank Proto.
 Proto has written five major works for double bass and orchestra especially for Rabbath who has premiered and recorded them all.
-Included are two of the most often-performed works in the double bass repertoire: A Carmen Fantasy and Nine Variants on Paganini. both for Double Bass and Orchestra.
+Included are two of the most often-performed works in the double bass repertoire: A Carmen Fantasy and Nine Variants on Paganini. both for double bass and orchestra.

 Rabbath's major contribution to the field of bass pedagogy is represented in the three-volume Nouvelle technique de la contrebasse.
 The main differences in Rabbath's approach from that of the double bass method of Franz Simandl is Rabbath's use of the left hand and his detailed attention to the bow arm.
 In Simandl's system, first position (below thumb position) encompasses only a whole step.
 In Rabbath's method, the entire fingerboard is divided into only six positions, defined by the location of natural harmonics on the strings.
 Playing the bass with six positions is possible by using a technique called pivoting.

 Pivots are often mistakenly called extensions or shifts.
 An extension is a widening of the hand to reach a new note (as outlined by Zimmermann).
 A pivot is a rocking of the hand to reach a new note where the thumb remains stationary but all fingers gain the technical freedom to move anywhere else possible/required.
 Pivots thus enable the fusing of several different positions at once.

 By placing the thumb in an appropriate place and just rocking the hand back and forth the player can use for example Simandl's half, 1st, and 2nd positions without the need for shifts.
 Usually, the thumb should be relatively behind the index finger or closer to the middle finger (when not in thumb position) so the bassist can fully utilize the weight of the left arm and have a very free pivot.
 The reason a pivot is not a shift is because the thumb does not move either on the string or behind the neck.
 A shift requires that the whole hand moves and results in a change of position.